SimpleXiaohu/script_work/README.md

-# gen_re_testcase
+# ostrich-debug
-Generate regular expression to test whether the sematic of ostrich is consistent with ECMA6.
+tmp repository for bug finding of ostrich